MSU-CECO/think-like-a-water-manager/README.md

 This repository supplements the methodologies and findings of the paper [Can AI Think Like an AWM?](), which is currently under review.

 ## Note:
 Datasets will be made available upon publication.
+Samples are available in `data` folder.